spywhere/plug.nvim/docs/extensions/api.md

-Be sure to take a look into [Hook Setup](#hook-setup), [Backend Context](#backend-context) and [Event Dispatch](#event-dispatch) section below for more details
+Be sure to take a look into [Hook Setup](#hook-setup), [Backend Context](#backend-context) and [Event Dispatch](#event-dispatch) section below for more details.

 ## Events